tianocore-docs/ATBB-Mitigate_Buffer_Overflow_in_UEFI/stack_canaries/enable_stack_check_in_edkii.md

 -->

-## Enable Stack Check in EDKII {#enable-stack-check-in-edkii}
+## Enable Stack Check in EDK II {#enable-stack-check-in-edkii}

-Current EDKII uses /GS- for MSVC and -fno-stack-protector for GCC.
+Current EDK II uses /GS- for MSVC and -fno-stack-protector for GCC.
 The stack check feature is disabled by default.
 The reason is that EDKII does not link against any compiler provided libraries.
 If /GS or -fstack-protector is enabled, the link will fail due to no symbol detected for __security_cookie/ __security_check_cookie() or __stack_chk_guard/__stack_chk_fail().

 In order to enable a stack check, we provide an implementation for the above symbols at [https://github.com/jyao1/SecurityEx/tree/master/StackCheckPkg/Library/StackCheckLib](https://github.com/jyao1/SecurityEx/tree/master/StackCheckPkg/Library/StackCheckLib).